haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 > You can check Seafile release table to find the lifetime of each release and current supported OS: <https://cloud.seatable.io/dtable/external-links/a85d4221e41344c19566/?tid=0000&vid=0000>

+## 9.0

+### 9.0.0 beta (to be released)

+* Upgrade Django to 3.2
+* Rewrite http service in seaf-server with golang and(turn off by default)
+* Upgrade PDFjs to new version, support viewing of password protected PDF
+* Use database to store OnlyOffice cache keys
+* Supporting converting files like doc to docx using OnlyOffice for online editing
+* Move SERVICE_URL configuration from ccnet.conf to seahub_settings.py

 ## 8.0

 Please check our document for how to upgrade to 8.0: <https://manual.seafile.com/upgrade/upgrade_notes_for_8.0.x/>